Royal Tank Regiment: Colonels-Commandant

-Traditions

-The official regimental motto is Fear Naught.
-The regimental colours are Brown, Red and Green.
-When it was first formed, the Tank Corps had no distinctive colours.
-Nothing was done about it until just before the Battle of Cambrai in 1917 when General Elles, wanting some distinguishing mark for his tank, went into a shop to buy material for a flag.
-Although stocks were small, the General bought some lengths of silk-brown, red and green.
-The silk was sewn together and was flown from his tank 'Hilda' in which he led the Tank Corps into battle.
-The colours typified the struggle of the Corps – 'From mud, through blood to the green fields beyond'.
-This most apt interpretation of the colours was suggested by Colonel Fuller.
-The flag is flown with the green uppermost.

 Uniform

 The Uniform of the Royal Tank Regiment is unique in many ways to the rest of the Royal Armoured Corps and British Army:

-The black beret
+Black beret

 Much of the uniform and equipment of soldiers during the First World War was quite impractical for use inside a tank.
 In particular, the vision apertures in a tank were so small that it was necessary to keep the eyes very close to them in order to get even a limited vision.
 Thus, any headdress with a peak was entirely unsuitable.
 In May 1918, General Elles and Colonel Fuller were discussing the future of the Tank Corps and its uniform and General Elles tried on a beret of the 70th Chasseurs Alpins, which was billeted nearby.
 A black beret was selected as it would not show oil stains.
 No change in uniform was possible during the war, but after a prolonged argument with the War Office, the black beret was approved by King George V on 5 March 1924.
 The black beret remained the exclusive headdress of the Royal Tank Corps until its practical value was recognised by others and its use extended to the majority of the Royal Armoured Corps in 1940.
 On the introduction of the blue beret in 1949, the Royal Tank Regiment reclaimed its right to the exclusive use of the black beret, which may not be worn by any other Regiment or Corps with the exception of the Berkshire and Westminster Dragoons Squadron of The Royal Yeomanry.